top of page

 pexels-cedric-fauntleroy-4266931.jpg

-Implementing the Duty of Candour with Empathy
+Duty of Candour and PSIRF:

 The statutory Duty of Candour is one of the fundamental standards regulated by the Care Quality Commission (CQC).
 It was brought in following recommendations made by the Mid-Staffordshire Public Inquiry.